-Tracking Solutions - Minetec
+Tracking Solutions

 Minetec provides unique, high-precision tracking, productivity and safety solutions for underground hard-rock mines.
-Minetec's technology allows real-time monitoring and control of mining operations in order to optimise productivity and enhance safety.
+Minetec's technology allows realtime monitoring and control of mining operations in order to optimise productivity and enhance safety.
 It is an enabling technology required for mining automation.

-As previously announced, in 2018, Minetec entered into an exclusive global licensing, technology development and marketing agreement with Caterpillar Inc ("CAT").
-We have since integrated Minetec's high-precision tracking capability into the CAT MineStar® solution, which is providing marketing leverage to CAT's global dealer network.
+As previously announced, in 2018, Minetec entered into an exclusive global licensing, technology development and marketing agreement with Caterpillar Inc. We have since integrated Minetec's high-precision tracking capability into the Caterpillar MineStar® solution which is providing marketing leverage into Caterpillar's global dealer network.

-During FY20, the Board conducted a strategic review of our Tracking Solutions business.
-Under the global partnership agreement with CAT, Minetec is transitioning to a Software Systems business, developing and delivering supporting technology to CAT and their enduser customers.
-This transition, coupled with the fact that Minetec did not meet Codan's expectations in FY20, resulted in a decision to write down the non-CAT specific capitalised product development, which was \$7.5 million in total.
+During FY20, the board conducted a strategic review of our Tracking Solutions business.
+The global agreement with Caterpillar Inc. has resulted in Minetec transitioning into a pure software and development support business.
+This coupled with the fact that Minetec did not meet Codan's expectations in FY20, has resulted in a decision to write down capitalised product development by \$7.5 million this year.

-Our strategy for Minetec continues to focus on working with CAT in order to leverage their global distribution network.
-As we continue to transition the business to being a technology provider to CAT, we have reduced our cost structure and as a result, we expect the business to return to profitability in FY21.
+Our strategy for Minetec continues to focus on working with Caterpillar in order to leverage their global distribution network.
+As we continue to transition the business to being a technology provider to Caterpillar, we have reduced our cost structure and as a result, we expect the business to return to profitability in FY21.